projectatomic/atomic-site/source/blog/2017-11-17-installing-etcd-as-a-system-container.md

 ## Conclusion

-System Containers provide a way of running containerized system services early in the boot process and exposing administration in a way that operators have come to expect.
+System containers provide a way of running containerized system services early in the boot process and exposing administration in a way that operators have come to expect.
 Find more system containers via the [system containers development](https://github.com/projectatomic/atomic-system-containers/) and start containerizing your system services on Atomic Host!